Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 This is a reasonable enough question.
 After all, it’s perfectly easy to add or edit rows in a spreadsheet.

-What’s the point in adding extra complexity?
+What’s the point in adding extra complexity with a dedicated Google Sheets data entry form?

 There are a bunch of situations where spreadsheets alone fall short.
 We won’t bore you with every single one, but instead, let’s take a couple of quick examples.

 First, say you wanted to manage sign-ups for a meeting or event.
 You can’t just let each participant add their own details, because they’d then be able to see all of the other attendees.

 Or, they might accidentally do something they’re not meant to, like delete a row.
+A data entry form for Google Sheets helps to prevent this.

 Similarly, what if you had a whole army of admin staff working on a lot of data at the same time?